 The trivia items below may give away important plot points.

-When faced with a sword wielding Hugh Grant, Julie Walters, who plays a Scot, tells him where she comes from they say you shouldn't bring a knife to a gunfight.
+When faced with a sword wielding Phoenix, Julie Walters, who plays a Scot, tells him where she comes from they say you shouldn't bring a knife to a gunfight.
 This is a tongue in cheek reference to a scene in The Untouchables (1987) where Sean Connery (who plays an Irish-American Chicago cop but delivers all his lines in his natural Scottish accent) utters a similar line.